Finite-time blowup in a parabolic-parabolic-elliptic chemotaxis model involving indirect signal production: Energy bounded below by sublinear dissipation rate

 \section{Energy bounded below by sublinear dissipation rate}

-The goal of this section is to establish a lower bound for the energy functional $\mathcal{F}$ in terms of a power of the dissipation rate $\mathcal D$, as discussed in the introduction, where $\mathcal{F}$ and $\mathcal{D}$ are defined in \eqref{sym: mathcalFD}.
+The goal of this section is to establish a lower bound for the energy functional $\mathcal{F}$ in terms of a power of the dissipation rate $\mathcal D$, built upon the functional framework originally proposed by Winkler~\cite{Winkler2013}, as discussed in the introduction, where $\mathcal{F}$ and $\mathcal{D}$ are defined in \eqref{sym: mathcalFD}.